-At times, it'll feel like the hardest thing you've ever done.
-You'll be forced to make decisions you never wanted to contemplate, and to rely on strength you didn't even know you had.
+At times,single parenting will feel like the hardest thing you've ever done.
+You'll be forced to make decisions you never wanted to contemplate and rely on strength you didn't even know you had.
 These practical tips for newly single parents will help you persevere through the challenges you face and gain a renewed sense of hope and personal strength for the days ahead.

 1. Develop a Support Network